 Our Direct Debit API integration means you can connect your Direct Debit payments solution to your business software, CRM, ERP, accounting system and more.
 Forget manual reconciliations, eliminate overheads and reduce lengthy reconciliations our Direct Debit system.

 Switch on effortless Direct Credit payments

 With our Direct Debit software you can enable our Bacs Direct Credit service.
 From payroll and refunds to pensions and to benefit allowances, our direct credit payment software streamlines your regular payouts to ensure your people are credited in an instant.
 Pay staff and business accounts without delays or hassle with one of the most secure and trusted payment methods.

 We’re passionate about providing a first class service, but we don’t stop there.
 Our contingency service can be set up in the background and customised to you, so you know your payments will meet audit and regulatory guidance and will always be collected no matter what happens.

-Benefits of automating your payments with Direct Debit software
+Benefits of automating payment collections with Direct Debit software

 ✓ Cash flow

-Direct Debit is one of the cheapest methods of payment and can help any cash flow challenges by providing predictable streams of income with recurring payment options.
+Direct Debit is one of the cheapest methods of payment and can help any cash flow challenges by providing predictable streams of income with regular and flexible payment options.

 ✓ Save time